-Once you’ve created your ideal forecast in Fathom, you’re then able to integrate it (and any scenarios) into your monthly board reports and management packs to incorporate future looking data with the actuals flowing through from your source system.
+Once you’ve created your forecast in Fathom, you’re then able to integrate it (and any scenarios) into your custom reports and management packs to incorporate future looking data with the actuals flowing through from your source system.

-We’ve outlined the additional reporting components for Fathom forecasting below.
+We’ve outlined the additional reporting components (tables, charts, and a predefined template) for Fathom forecasting below.

 Financial Trends Tables